mozilla/chromeless/static-files/md/dev-guide/glossary.md

 an extension by a supported Mozilla application, bootstraps a Jetpack Loader and executes a Jetpack Program.

-__Jetpack Program__: A Jetpack Module that exports a `main()` function.
-This function is intended either to start a program for an end-user or add features to an existing program.
+__Jetpack Program__: A Jetpack Module named `main` that optionally exports a `main()` function.
+This module is intended either to start a program for an end-user or add features to an existing program.

 __Jetpack Platform Library__: A set of Low-Level Jetpack API Modules that expose the functionality of the Mozilla Platform (Gecko).